Skip to content

 The younger generations aren't the only ones strolling through grocery aisles.
 As the Visual Capitalist reported, “Controlling almost 70% of disposable income in the U.S., Baby Boomers are arguably the most influential of all consumer groups”.
 “This generation dominates almost 50% of consumer-packaged goods (CPG) sales in the U.S.—which likely explains why the rest of their top brands are more traditional household names, such as Macy’s, Hershey’s, and Kellogg’s.
 It is also clear from the ranking that this group values brands with nostalgic qualities, as well as the ability to provide them with moments of indulgence.”

 While there is space for new brands, the reliability and trustworthiness of a brand with significant history seems to have more success, with or without flashy ads.
-Consumers are looking for consistency, reliability, and something they can depend on, especially with school being back in session and kids only wanting that *perfect* snack in their lunchbox, and settling for nothing less.
+Consumers are looking for consistency and reliability — something they can depend on, especially with school being back in session and kids craving that *perfect* snack in their lunchbox, and settling for nothing less.

 The Power of Nostalgia Lives On